7 June 2026

 Today, after arriving in Aviemore, we had dinner and headed to Glenmore, on the Loch Morlich shore, for a bat walk, led by bat expert, James.
 Before it got dark, we saw some Black-headed Gulls, some Mallards with young, and a Common Sandpiper

 After walking along the shore for a bit, we entered the forest, where we started seeing our first bats.
 Using our bat detectors, we identified them as Common Pipistrelles.
-Despite getting massacred by the midges, we contiued on to a small bridge over a stream, where we were lucky enough to spot 2 Woodcocks rudding.
+Despite getting massacred by the midges, we continued on to a small bridge over a stream, where we were lucky enough to spot 2 Woodcocks roding.
 We also heard (kind of) a Sopranno Pipistrelle, and a Daubenton's Bat.

 "Hockey stick" call of Common Pipistrelle